davs3275/sbs/med/collier.md

-4.1 When the mind acts up to Nature, she is rightly disposed, and takes things as they come, and tacks about with her circumstances; as for fixing the con- dition of her activity, she is not at all solicitous about that.
+4.1 When the mind acts up to Nature, she is rightly disposed, and takes things as they come, and tacks about with her circumstances; as for fixing the condition of her activity, she is not at all solicitous about that.
 It is true, she is not perfectly indifferent ; she moves forward with a preference in her choice ; but if anything comes cross, she falls to work upon it, and